-- 9.1 The Board shall be responsible for endorsing the appointment of people who may have a material impact on the risk profile of the institution and monitoring on an ongoing basis their appropriateness for the role. - 9.2 The Board shall be responsible for appointing a Chief Executive Officer and senior management with appropriate integrity and adequate knowledge, experience, skill and competence for their roles. - 9.3 The Board shall be responsible for appointing non-executive directors and the Board shall ensure that non-executive directors are given adequate training about the operations and performance of the institution.
-The Board shall routinely update the training as necessary to ensure that they can make informed decisions. - 9.4 The Board shall define and document the responsibilities of directors, Board committees and senior management to ensure that no single person has unfettered control of the business. - 9.5 The Board shall formally review the overall Board's performance and that of individual directors, relative to the Board's objectives, at least annually.
-The review shall be documented. - 9.6 The Board shall ensure that there is an appropriate succession plan in place. - 9.7 The removal from office of the head of a Control Function shall be subject to prior Board approval.
+9.1 22 The Board shall be responsible for endorsing the appointment of people who may have a material impact on the risk profile of the institution and monitoring on an ongoing basis their appropriateness for the role.
+9.2 22 The Board shall be responsible for appointing a Chief Executive Officer and senior management with appropriate integrity and adequate knowledge, experience, skill and competence for their roles.
+Section 6.3 requires that the CEO shall have a financial background which is more specific than the requirements set out here in Section 9.2.
+The requirements under Section 9.2 are more appropriate.
+9.3 22 The Board shall be responsible for appointing non-executive directors and the Board shall ensure that non-executive directors are given adequate training about the operations and performance of the institution.
+The Board shall routinely update the training as necessary to ensure that they can make informed decisions.
+What constitutes "adequate training"?
+9.4 22 The Board shall define and document the responsibilities of directors, Board committees and senior management to ensure that no single person has unfettered control of the business.
+9.5 22 The Board shall formally review the overall Board's performance and that of individual directors, relative to the Board's objectives, at least annually.
+The review shall be documented.
+9.6 22 The Board shall ensure that there is an appropriate succession plan in place.
+9.7 22 The removal from office of the head of a Control Function shall be subject to prior Board approval.
 Any decision to remove a head of a Control Function shall be reported within 5 working days to the Financial Regulator with clear articulation of the underlying rationale for the removal.
-An institution shall not enter into any agreement with a head of Control Function that would purport to preclude, or would dis-incentivise, the provision of information to the Financial Regulator by the head of Control Function.

-10.0 Risk Appetite

-- 10.1 The Board is required to understand the risks to which the institution is exposed and shall establish a documented risk appetite of the institution.
+An institution shall not enter into any agreement with a head of Control Function that would purport to preclude, or would dis- incentivise, the provision of information to the Financial Regulator by the head of Control Function.
+10.0 Risk Appetite 23 10.1 23 The Board is required to understand the risks to which the institution is exposed and shall establish a documented risk appetite of the institution.
 The appetite shall be expressed in qualitative terms and also include quantitative metrics to allow tracking of performance and compliance with agreed strategy (e.g. value at risk, leverage ratio, range of tolerance for bad debts, acceptable stress losses, economic capital measures).
-It shall be subject to annual review by the Board. - 10.2 The risk appetite definition shall be comprehensive and clear to all stakeholders.
-The definition shall clearly distinguish the appetite and address separately the short, medium and long term horizons. - 10.3 The Board shall ensure that the risk management framework and internal controls reflect the risk appetite and that there are adequate arrangements in place to ensure that there is regular reporting to the Board on compliance with the risk appetite. - 10.4 In the event of a deviation from the defined risk appetite measure, the details of the deviation and of the appropriate action to remedy the deviation shall be communicated to the Financial Regulator promptly in writing. - 10.5 The Board shall satisfy itself that all key control functions such as internal audit, compliance and risk management are independent of business units, and have adequate resources and authority to operate effectively. - 10.6 The Board shall ensure that it receives timely, accurate and sufficiently detailed information from risk and control functions. - 10.7 The Board shall ensure that the institution's remuneration practices do not promote excessive risk taking.
-The Board shall design and implement a remuneration policy to meet that objective and evaluate compliance with this policy.
+It shall be subject to annual review by the Board.
+10.2 23 The risk appetite definition shall be comprehensive and clear to all stakeholders.
+The definition shall clearly distinguish the appetite and address separately the short, medium and long term horizons.
+How are stakeholders defined?
+A wide definition would suggest that publication of the risk appetite is required which may give rise to competition law issues.
+10.3 23 The Board shall ensure that the risk management framework and internal controls reflect the risk appetite and that there are adequate arrangements in place to ensure that there is regular reporting to the Board on compliance with the risk appetite.